-The Greeks are terms you will often hear in relation to options trading.
-They refer to specific variables that have a direct effect on the premium and value of the contract.
+The Greeks are terms you will often hear about options trading.
+They refer to specific variables that directly affect the premium and value of the contract.

 The Greeks are Delta, Theta, Gamma, Vega, and Rho.
-There are also some minor Greeks as well like lambda, epsilon, vomma, vera, speed, zomma, color, and ultima.
+Some minor Greeks include lambda, epsilon, vomma, vera, speed, zomma, color, and ultima.

 What Is the Wheel Strategy?

-The Wheel Strategy for options trading is a cyclical process that provides consistent income via collecting premiums.
+The Wheel Strategy for options trading is a cyclical process providing consistent income by collecting premiums.

-There are three specific steps to the Wheel Strategy, but for the most part, staying in Step 1 is optimal.
+There are three specific steps to the Wheel Strategy, but staying in Step 1 is optimal for the most part.

-As with most options strategies, the key to executing the Wheel Strategy is choosing the right stocks.
+As with most options strategies, choosing the right stocks is the key to executing the Wheel Strategy.

 You don’t want stocks with too much volatility that can fall below the strike price during a bad session.

-Let’s take a closer look at the three steps in the Wheel Strategy.
+Let’s look at the three steps in the Wheel Strategy.

 Wheel Strategy Step 1: Selling Put Option Contracts

 Most people think that put options contracts are bearish.
-While this is true when you buy a put contract, when you sell one it can actually be bullish.
+While this is true when you buy a put contract when you sell one, it can be bullish.

-Remember, when you sell an option you are collecting a premium on it.
-There is another trader that is buying that contract from you and paying the premium.
-When you sell a put option contract, you believe that the stock price will stay above the strike price.
+Remember, when you sell an option, you collect a premium.
+Another trader is buying that contract from you and paying the premium.
+When you sell a put option contract, you believe the stock price will stay above the strike price.

-This means that until the expiration date of the contract, you are betting that the stock will perform well.
-Rinse and repeat this step for as long as possible to continue to collect premium.
-But sooner or later you will likely come to Step 2 in the Wheel Strategy.
+This means that until the contract’s expiration date, you are betting that the stock will perform well.
+Rinse and repeat this step for as long as possible to continue to collect premiums.
+But you will likely come to Step 2 in the Wheel Strategy sooner or later.

 What does it mean to get assigned shares?
-It means when you were selling put contracts in Step 1, the price of the stock dipped below the strike price at the expiration date.
+It means when you were selling put contracts in Step 1, the stock price dipped below the strike price at the expiration date.

 This means you are on the hook for buying the shares of the underlying stock.
 Remember, each option contract is a block of 100 shares.
-If you sold five put options contracts, you’d have to buy 500 shares of the stock.
+So if you sold five put options contracts, you’d have to buy 500 shares.

 What happens if you get assigned when selling covered calls?
-In this scenario you actually sell off your shares.
+In this scenario, you sell off your shares.
 This is why it is a ‘covered’ call.

-Once you’ve either assigned your shares or straight up sell them back to the market, you can head back to Step 1 again.
+Once you’ve assigned or sold your shares to the market, you can head back to Step 1 again.
 Now you can see why this is called the Wheel Strategy.

 Does the Wheel Strategy Work?

 The Wheel Strategy is one of the more sound and consistent options strategies to use.
-Since each step has a positive outcome, no matter what happens, a lot of options traders like to use it to stabilize their portfolio.
+Since each step has a positive outcome, no matter what happens, many options traders like to use it to stabilize their portfolios.

 Traders can stay at Step 1 of the Wheel Strategy for years if they choose to.
-The key for this is to not be greedy, and focus on choosing a lower strike price, rather than aiming for a higher premium.
-If you continue to choose higher premium contracts, the chances of you getting assigned becomes more likely.
+The key is not to be greedy and focus on choosing a lower strike price rather than aiming for a higher premium.
+If you continue to choose higher premium contracts, your chances of getting assigned become more likely.

 The one thing about the Wheel Strategy you should note is that it does need a fairly sizable account balance to start using it.
-Since you are always at risk of being assigned shares, you need to make sure you have adequate buying power.
+In addition, since you are always at risk of being assigned shares, you must ensure adequate buying power.

 It also helps to use a margin account to increase your total buying power.
 I don’t normally suggest you trade on margin, but for a solid options strategy like the Wheel Strategy, it comes with a bit of a safer floor.

 The Wheel Strategy isn’t the fastest way to make money, but it is consistent.
-Warren Buffett himself has been known to sell put options on his held positions to increase income flow.
+For example, Warren Buffett has been known to sell put options on his held positions to increase income flow.
 Buffett then reinvests this into the positions he holds.

-Selling put options isn’t normally what new options traders go for, but I can assure you it is an excellent way to make steady income.
-In times of market volatility like we are currently experiencing, this additional cash flow can go a long way in stabilizing your account.
+Selling put options isn’t normally what new options traders go for, but I can assure you it is an excellent way to make a steady income.
+Moreover, in market volatility, like we are currently experiencing, this additional cash flow can go a long way in stabilizing your account.

 - Sell Covered Calls on those shares

 It’s a very simple system that is effective.
-The only thing you really need to learn is which stocks to pick.
-Also, it helps to have as much buying power as possible in case you do get assigned.
-Hope this helped!
-If you want to learn more about options, make sure to sign up for our options courses online.
+The only thing you need to learn is which stocks to pick.
+Also, it helps to have as much buying power as possible in case you get assigned.
+I hope this helped!
+If you want to learn more about options, sign up for our options courses online.